How your small business can meaningfully support the LGBTQ+ community

 9. Adapt as needed

-There’s no real roadmap for becoming a gay-friendly business, and it’s possible that you’re going to make some mistakes along the way.
-The important thing is that your heart is in the right place and that you’re willing to accept constructive criticism so you can become a better ally, supporting the LGBTQ+ community in ways they want and need.
+There’s no official roadmap for becoming an LGBTQ+-affirming business, and it’s possible you’ll make some mistakes along the way.
+After all, none of us are immune to subconscious bias.
+Be open to constructive criticism so you can become a better ally, supporting the LGBTQ+ community in ways they want and need.